icsantos/frontend-nanodegree-feed-reader-testing/README.md

 - Open `app.js` in an editor
 - Add a new feed to `allFeeds` with a missing `url`
   - Jasmine is red
-  - `Error: Expected undefined to be defined.`
+  - `Error: Missing url property: Expected undefined to be defined.`
-  - `TypeError: Cannot read property 'length' of undefined`
 - Add a `url` with an empty value to the new feed
   - Jasmine is red
-  - `Error: Expected 0 not to be 0.`
+  - `Error: Empty url property: Expected 0 not to be 0.`
 - Delete the new feed that was added
   - Jasmine is green